 Pricing: Plans start at $20 per month for your first website and $5 per month for each subsequent website.

 Free Trial?
 Yes.
 CloudFlare offers a basic free plan that includes fast site performance, board security protection and powerful stats about your visitors.

 CloudFlare is another well-known CDN service.
 Unlike many CDNs, CloudFlare doesn’t charge for bandwidth usage on the basis that if your site suddenly gets popular or suffers an attack, you shouldn’t have to dread your bandwidth bill.

-According to CloudFlare, on average a website using the CDN will load twice as fast, use 60 per cent less bandwidth, have 65 per cent fewer requests, and is more secure.
+According to CloudFlare, on average, a website using its CDN will load twice as fast, use 60 per cent less bandwidth, have 65 per cent fewer requests, and is more secure.